mahe993/mahe993/README.md

 *   🌍  I'm based in Singapore
 *   ✉️  You can contact me at [qmahe@live.com](mailto:qmahe@live.com)
 *   🚀  I'm currently working as a full stack engineer
-*   🧠  I'm learning Python
+*   🧠  I'm learning Golang

 ### Skills